 • the development of a site on the edge of or outside a town or village.

 FLATTED INFILL

-• the development of a block of flats, irrespective of number of units, on a vacant / redevelopment site within a built up area.
+• the development of flats, irrespective of number of units, on a vacant / redevelopment site within a built up area.

 FLATTED DEVELOPMENT WITHIN A LARGE SCALE INFILL OR GREENFIELD / EDGE OF TOWN SITE